erickubenka/gladini/README.md

-# Gladius - A scalable Test Automation Selenium Grid in Kubernetes
+# Gladini - A scalable Test Automation Selenium Grid in Kubernetes

 ## Introduction
-Gladius is a simple Selenium 4 grid built with Kubernetes.
+Gladini is a simple Selenium 4 grid built with Kubernetes.
 It supports basic autoscaling features based on external custom metrics
 and Prometheus.
 It is just a proof of concept, how to scale deployments with Selenium 4.

-Gladius uses the current alpha version of Selenium 4 as writing this 4.0.0-alpha5.
-There are plenty of features that worked on Selenium 3 grids, but will currently not work on Selenium 4 grids, therefore Gladius will sneak and trick around them until Selenium provides better API to interact with cluster.
+Gladini uses the current alpha version of Selenium 4 as writing this 4.0.0-alpha5.
+There are plenty of features that worked on Selenium 3 grids, but will currently not work on Selenium 4 grids, therefore Gladini will sneak and trick around them until Selenium provides better API to interact with cluster.

 ## Prequisites